lhcb/glossary/glossary/O.md

 # O

+## ODIN {#ODIN}

+A readout supervision module of «timing and fact control:TFC», see the final [Readout Supervisor ODIN](https://cds.cern.ch/record/619217/files/p371.pdf) document for Runs 1 and Run 2.
+An updated version used in Upgrade I is called «S-ODIN:S_ODIN».

 ## OPG: Operation Planning Group {#OPG}

 Advisory body to the LHCb management that is responsible for collecting and processing data according to the priorities set out by the «PPG».